haplesshero13/lcc-lc3/README.md

 Modified configure to compile on Mac OS X, especially Lion, but should be compatible with Leopard/Snow Leopard.

-On Mac OS X Lion using Xcode 4.3, ompiling with `/usr/bin/gcc` produces a binary for lcc that crashes every time it is called.
+On Mac OS X Lion using Xcode 4.3, compiling with `/usr/bin/gcc` produces a binary lcc that crashes every time it is called.
 The fix is to use `/usr/bin/gcc-4.2`.
-Sean Smith reports that the issue appears to be with the MOVAPS instruction that gets compiled by `/usr/bin/gcc`, using the latest Xcode 4.3 on OS X Lion.
+Sean Smith reports that the issue appears to be with the MOVAPS instruction that gets compiled by `/usr/bin/gcc`, using the latest Xcode 4.3 on OS X Lion, which expects to copy aligned memory, but for some reason doesn't.

 From Stephen Canon: